pangshumao/SpineParseNet/README.md

 # Getting Started
 ### Data Preparation
-+ The file structure should look like:
++ The data structure should look like:

 |-- data
 >|-- coarse